reagent-project/reagent/README.md

 or by adding [Cljsjs](http://cljsjs.github.io/) React packages to your project:

 ```
-[cljsjs/react "17.0.2-0"]
+[cljsjs/react "13.3.1-1"]
-[cljsjs/react-dom "17.0.2-0"]
+[cljsjs/react-dom "18.3.1-1"]
 ```

-Note: Reagent is tested against React 17, but should be compatible with other versions.
+Note: Reagent is tested against React 18, using the compatibility mode (i.e., not using `createRoot` / concurrent mode), but should be compatible with other versions.
 It is not compatible with React 19

 ## Examples